dzc1/ironhack-amazon-april-2024-class-repo/weeks/week-9/Navigating-your-first-vue-project.md

   - `App.vue`: Root component.
   - `components`: Folder for Vue components.
   - `assets`: Folder for static assets.
+  - `style.css`: CSS stylesheet.
 - `README.md`: Main documentation.
 - `.gitignore`: Specifies files to be ignored by Git.
 - `dist`: Folder for production build output.

 Understanding the purpose of these files and folders will help you navigate and manage your Vue.js project effectively.

 Happy coding!